movementlabsxyz/MIP/MIP/mip-34/README.md

 This step synchronizes the fastconfirmation with the postconfirmation.
 The postconfirmation is the final confirmation of the block on L1, and the fastconfirmation is the fast confirmation of the block on L2.

-To ensure that the fastconfirmation status is made available to third-parties, we may publish our _proof_  (2/3 of attestations :white_check_mark:) to a data availability layer and get a _certificate_ that the proof is available.
+To ensure that the fastconfirmation status is made available to third-parties, we may publish our _proof_  (2/3 of attestations) to a data availability layer and get a _certificate_ that the proof is available.
 This DA layer should offer a reliable _mempool_ for example as described [in this paper](https://arxiv.org/pdf/2105.11827).

 ## Implementation Details